nchaikh/telegram-finance-bot/README.md

   - Income: "Received 5000 salary from work in bank account", "Got 50 from freelance project in cash"
   - Transfers: "Transferred 2000 from savings to checking account"
   - Investments: "Bought 10 shares of AAPL at $150 each in Broker account", "Invested 1000 in bonds at $1000 total in Investment account"
+  - Sales: "Sold 5 shares of AAPL at $160 each in Broker account", "Sold 200 bonds at $1100 total in Investment account"

 - **Interactive Confirmations**:
   After processing your message, the bot will show a confirmation with three options: